Deathstar2008/Git-Hub-Test/docs/README.md

 #can use a url or an images.
 Images can go in the same folder

-#This is a link to my python html page
+#This is a link to my python html page. just save as html in notebook and drop file into docs on github

 [link to notebook](Linear regression and optimization.html)